oatalabi/get-jokes/README.md

 Download or `git clone` this repository to run locally.

 ## Backend server
-Ensure Python 3.7 is installed.
+Ensure Python 3.7 or a newer version is installed.

 On a new terminal/command line tab or window change to the `api` directory.
 Use `cd api`.

-Install all dependencies required to run the server by running `pip install -r requirements.txt`.
+Install all dependencies required to run the server by running `python3 -m pip install -r requirements.txt`.

 Run `python app_api.py` to start the server.
 It will be available at `http://localhost:8000/`.